shubhamagarwal92/shubhamagarwal92.github.io/timeline.md

 Refer the timeline above for graphic visualization!

 #### Canada (Summers 2023-Present)
-I started as a Postdoctoral researcher at MILA, University of Montreal (HEC Montreal) and ElementAI ServiceNow Research, Montreal, Quebec, Canada.
+I started as a Postdoctoral Researcher at MILA, University of Montreal (HEC Montreal) and ElementAI ServiceNow Research, Montreal, Quebec, Canada.

 #### India (1992-2016, Summers 2020-2023)
 I graduated with 5 year Integrated M.Tech in <a href="http://maths.iitd.ac.in/">Mathematics and Computing</a> (2015 batch) from <a href="http://www.iitd.ac.in/">Indian Institute of Technology (IIT), Delhi </a>.